 Taking your company along the journey to digital nirvana is not that different from that summer vacation.

 There definitely has to be a plan.
 Everyone is not on the same journey.
 Everyone needs a plan that fits their preferences, needs and budget.
 [Our neighbors drove to Canada often.
 We stayed in the States.
 Those plans fit our needs and our budget.]
 The critical point to realize is where your company is on the digital nirvana journey.
 Are you at the very start with turning your paper-based processes into digital assets?
-Or have you already taken the first step and now are looking for the better workflow and analytics.
-It can be a lengthy journey if you are ready to embrace all the digitization, content management and platform consolidation offers.
+Or have you already taken the first step and now are looking for the better workflow and analytics?
+It can be a long journey if you are ready to embrace all the digitization, content management and platform consolidation offers.

 “Companies in early phases of digital transformation efforts tackle paper reduction and elimination of manual activities, while those in later stages focus on the extraction of data from digital documents to drive automation and enable analytics.” — The Forrester Wave™, Enterprise Content Management – Transactional Content Services Q2 2017 by Cheryl McKinnon